yanzhen4/yanzhen4.github.io/_pages/about.md

 Professional Services
 ======
-**Conference Reviewer**
+**Reviewer**
-ICLR 2025, CIKM 2024, ACL Rolling Review (Sub-Reviewer)
+ICLR 2025, CIKM 2024, ACL Rolling Review

-**Journal Reviewer**
-TKDD 2023 (Sub-Reviewer)

 Miscellany
 ======
 I was born and raised in Beijing, China.
 I graduated from The High School Affiliated to Renmin University of China.

-In my free time, I enjoy playing basketball, where I take on the Swingman position.
+In my free time, I enjoy playing basketball.
+I was a member of my high school basektball team.